Ini Edo: Career

 In 2023, Ini Edo produced ShantyTown, a 2023 Nigerian crime thriller released to Netflix on 20 January 2023.

+Ini Edo is among the Judges at De9jaspirit Talent Hunt she has so far anchored the first, second and third seasons.

+In 2025 Ini Edo is seen to be a major star in the third season of Africa's First and biggest reality tv series on Netflix: "Young, Famous & African".
+The African show has shown to recently top the chart at #5 in Tv shows as of 4 January 2025.

 Personal life

 In 2008, Ini Edo married Philip Ehiagwina an American-based business man.
 The marriage ended in September 2014 after six years.